gravito-framework/gravito/docs/en/guide/project-structure.md

 # 🏗 Project Structure

-Gravito follows a predictive, clean directory structure that feels familiar to MVC developers but is optimized for the Bun/Hono ecosystem.
+Gravito follows a predictive, clean directory structure that feels familiar to MVC developers but is optimized for the Gravito Ecosystem.

 ## 📂 Directory Layout